Applying for Federal and Brown University Institutional financial aid is a 2 step process:

-|Step 1 - Requirements due by March 1, 2014|
+|Step 1 - Requirement(s) due by February 2, 2016|

 Noncustodial Parent's PROFILE

-The 2014-2015 Free Application for Federal Student Aid
+2016-2017 Free Application for Federal Student Aid (FAFSA)

 College Board's Institutional Documentation Service (IDOC)

 Brown does not require an IDOC packet from every family- only upon request.
 Once you have filed your CSS/PROFILE, you may receive an email communication from the College Board providing you with instructions on how to submit any additional requirements through IDOC.
 If you do not receive a request from IDOC, the Office of Financial Aid has enough information to provide an estimated financial aid award at the time of admission.

 - 2015 federal income tax return for custodial parent(s) (or non- tax filer statement)

 - 2015 federal income tax return for student (or non-tax filer statement)